Last updated on August 17, 2026

 Weird Examples of Mana Abilities

-Mana abilities only have to satisfy the conditions I listed above, but there are a bunch of other things they can do while still getting the bonus of not using the stack.
+Mana abilities only have to satisfy the conditions listed above, but there are a bunch of other things they can do while still getting the bonus of not using the stack.

-Lion's Eye Diamond
+Lion's Eye Diamond + Diamond Lion

-The solution we have is that it’s a mana ability but is given the timing restriction of “activate only as an instant” so that you can only use it when you have priority, never in the process of casting a spell.
+The solution is that it’s a mana ability but is given the timing restriction of “activate only as an instant” so that you can only use it when you have priority, never in the process of casting a spell.
 This means you need to crack it before you start to cast your spell, and that spell can’t be one from the hand you discard to it.

 The Stackless